NinVoido/spotify-vpn/doc/interactive-service-notes.rst

    Installation folder (required, hereinafter ``install_dir``)

 ``exe_path``
-   The absolute path to the openvpn.exe binary; defaults to ``install_dir "\bin\openvpn.exe"``.
+   The absolute path to the spotify.exe binary; defaults to ``install_dir "\bin\spotify.exe"``.

 ``config_dir``
    The path to the configuration folder; defaults to ``install_dir "\config"``.

 ``priority``
-   openvpn.exe process priority; one of the following strings:
+   spotify.exe process priority; one of the following strings:

    - ``"IDLE_PRIORITY_CLASS"``
    - ``"BELOW_NORMAL_PRIORITY_CLASS"``